• Skip to primary navigation

 • 4 king oyster mushrooms

-• 2 tbsp olive oil
+• 2 tablespoon olive oil

-• 2 tbsp capers
+• 2 tablespoon capers

 • 70 g baby spinach

-• 2 tbsp nutritional yeast
+• 2 tablespoon nutritional yeast

-• 1/2 lemon
+• ½ lemon

 • pinch flaky sea salt

-• 1/4 tsp ground black pepper
+• ¼ teaspoon ground black pepper

 Instructions

-• Slice the flat top off of each king oyster mushroom along with the very bottom 1/2cm of the stem (keep the mushroom offcuts for use in another recipe).
+• Slice the flat top off of each king oyster mushroom along with the very bottom ½cm of the stem (keep the mushroom offcuts for use in another recipe).
 Slice the stem into scallop shaped discs, keeping in mind that these will shrink slightly when cooked.

-• Place a large frying pan over medium heat and add 1 tbsp of the olive oil.
+• Place a large frying pan over medium heat and add 1 tablespoon of the olive oil.
 Add the mushroom "scallops" and sear each side until nicely browned before flipping.
 Remove from the pan and set aside on a plate.

-• In the same frying pan over a medium heat, add the remaining 1 tbsp olive oil and bring to temperature.
+• In the same frying pan over a medium heat, add the remaining 1 tablespoon olive oil and bring to temperature.
 Add the shallot and fry for a minute or two, until turning translucent.

 • Add the minced garlic and fry for a further minute or two, stirring often.
 Follow with the capers and the white wine, being careful as the pan may spit when the wine is added.
 Stir well and reduce the heat to low and leave to simmer for 5-10 minutes.